Here are 7 tips when looking at a Priceline Hotel or Hotwire Hotel. You can still grab a great deal, but think about these before you book!

-This weekend on a whim we decided to take our two older kids on a trip to visit the University of Michigan, Ikea, 🙂 and a Detroit Tigers game.
-We hadn't yet been there since moving up to Ohio, and with a free weekend decided we'd better take advantage of a few days off with our kids!
+We hadn't yet been up to Michigan since moving up to Ohio, and with a free weekend decided we'd better take advantage of a few days off with our kids!

 1) Before heading out, determine what area of town you want to stay in and know what regular hotel prices in those cities normally go for.